Iqbolshoh/php-education-management/README.md

 The admin panel has been designed with ease of use in mind, empowering administrators to update courses, manage student records, and upload educational resources effortlessly.

-Certainly!
-Here’s the updated description with specific explanations for the banners you mentioned:

 ### Admin Panel Features:

 - **Admin Dashboard**